Michael Heath-Caldwell M.Arch

 The marriage of Brevet-Major F.C.
 Heath, Royal Engineers, second son of Admiral Sir Leopold Heath K.C.G., of Anstie Grange, Dorking, with Miss C.H.Helsham-Jones, daughter of Col. Helsham-Jones, commanding Royal Engineers, Malta, was solemnised at St.Mary's Church, Woodbridge, on Wednesday.

-The interesting event excited the greatest possible interest on the part of the inhabitants of the little town in which the happy bridge had resided with her grandfather, the late Dr. Jones, and her aunt, Miss Jones.
+The interesting event excited the greatest possible interest on the part of the inhabitants of the little town in which the happy bride had resided with her grandfather, the late Dr. Jones, and her aunt, Miss Jones.

 Long before the hour fixed for the service, 1.30, every seat not reserved for the wedding party and their numerous friends was occupied, while the floor space on either side of the principal entrance to the church was thronged.

 The arrangements were entrusted to Messrs Harrison and Son, of Ipswich, and were admirably carried out under the personal superintendence of Mr Henry Harrison.
 To guard against the possibility of a wet day the pathway leading from the gates at the top of Church St to the church a distance of 240 feet, was roofed over with canvas, while the path itself was carpeted.
-Happily, however, the day was delighfully fine, the brilliancy of an unclouded sun imparting a beauty and charm to the gay scene beyond what might have been reasonably expected in the first winter month.
+Happily, however, the day was delightfully fine, the brilliancy of an unclouded sun imparting a beauty and charm to the gay scene beyond what might have been reasonably expected in the first winter month.

 It was a very pretty wedding.
-The walls of either side of the spacious porch were covered with crimson satin curtains, which in turn were covered with delicate white lace, and the floor being thickly carpetted, the old porch through which many generations of Woodbrdgites have passed during bygone centuries, was thus made a comfortable waiting place for members of the the bridal party pending the arrival of the fair bridge.
+The walls of either side of the spacious porch were covered with crimson satin curtains, which in turn were covered with delicate white lace, and the floor being thickly carpetted, the old porch through which many generations of Woodbridgites have passed during bygone centuries, was thus made a comfortable waiting place for members of the the bridal party pending the arrival of the fair bridge.

 The centre aisle, about 120ft. in length, was covered with crimson baize to the chancel step.
 The very beautiful and extensive decorations prepared and fixed by many industrious and skilful fingers in honour of the great Christmas festival - including a very handsome temporary open pannelled screen separating the nave from the chancel - were intact, and the flowers and evergreen had lost very little of their original beauty and freshness.
 With, therefore, the artistic evergreen screens as a background, the bride and bridegroom and the bridesmaids in the centre, and the rich, varied coloured dresses of the lady friends on either side, the picture was one which had to be seen to be fully appreciated, the sun meantime shining through the stained glass windows, intensifying the beauty with many-coloured rays.